 A reflection on how content shapes who we believe we are.

-We like to believe content is passive.
-Something we scroll through, watch, and move on from, like an observer.
+We like to believe content is something passive, and entirely under our control.
+Something we scroll through, watch,

-There are deliberate patterns and we return to them not just because the content is good, but because it feels familiar —
+There are deliberate patterns and we return to them not just because the content is good, but because it feels familiar

-Over time, this repetition becomes rehearsal.
+repetition becomes rehearsal.

 We begin to internalize patterns - how we speak, what we value, what we desire.
-The aesthetics we adopt.
+The aesthetics we quietly adopt.

 trying to step into.
-A vision board in a constant state of flux.
+(A vision board in a constant state of flux.)

 People don’t follow brands.
 They align with identities.